SamirTalwar/monospacedmonologues.com/content/posts/2016-04-18--ninja-pairing.md

 I'm sure I'm not the first person to do this, but I've never heard anyone else explain it explicitly, so here's my take on it.
 This was originally part of a discussion on the [Software Craftsmanship Slack organisation][].

-[Software Craftsmanship Slack organisation]: http://slack.softwarecraftsmanship.org/
+[software craftsmanship slack organisation]: http://slack.softwarecraftsmanship.org/

 ---